Dark energy and inflation invoked in CCGG by locally contorted space-time: Summary and conclusions

 Space-time in the CCGG theory is a dynamical medium endowed with kinetic energy and inertia.
 The strength of that inertia is determined by the dimensionless (deformation) parameter $g_1$ that must be finite in order to ensure the theory's intrinsic consistency.
 The dynamics of matter and space-time are inter-twinned such that only the total energy-momentum, i.e. sum of stress and strain energies, is covariantly conserved.
 By requiring the stress-energy tensor to satisfy the covariant conservation law for any given metric, the resulting covariant conservation of the strain-energy tensor is in general possible only with an asymmetric affine connection.
 That leads to correction terms in the CCGG equation based on the then \emph{necessary} presence of torsion of space-time.
 In the Friedman universe that torsion-dependent portion of the Ricci curvature scalar (called here Cartan contortion density) emerges as a new dynamical energy reservoir, expressed as a running cosmological constant that we call dark energy field.
 This and further curvature corrections invoked by space-time's inertia modify the cosmological dynamics.

-The curvature constant of the FLRW metric, $K_0$, emerges as a new free parameter of the theory that determines the deformation parameter $g_1$ and the deceleration parameter $q_0$, thus exposing $g_1$ to direct observations.
+The curvature constant of the FLRW metric, $K_0$, emerges as a new, and the only, free parameter of the theory, and determines the deformation parameter $g_1$ and the deceleration parameter $q_0$, thus exposing $g_1$ to direct observations\footnote{For clarity: The deformation parameters $g_1 \sim -1/g_2$ and $K_0$ are equivalent via \eref{prooffne1} reducing the number of new independent parameters to just one.}.

 Our numerical analysis presented here uses for comparative reasons the $\Lambda$CDM parameter set of the Concordance Model to identify three scenarios for the early evolution of the universe: